-2.36.4.1.
-Controlling the error handling using PollingConsumerPollStrategy pluggable org.apache.camel.PollingConsumerPollStrategy is strategy that а default implementation you can configure on the ScheduledPollConsumer.
-The org.apache.camel.impl.DefaultPollingConsumerPollStrategy will log the caused exception at WARN level and then ignore this issue.
+2.36.3.1.
+Controlling the error handling using PollingConsumerPollStrategy org.apache.camel.PollingConsumerPollStrategy is a pluggable strategy that you can configure on the ScheduledPollConsumer.
+The default implementation org.apache.camel.impl.DefaultPollingConsumerPollStrategy will log the caused exception at WARN level and then ignore this issue.